 Why would it matter if it went to court as medical malpractice instead of elder or nursing home abuse?

-Well, as Virginia (VA) medical malpractice lawyers we know that the state of Virginia (VA) and many other states have laws that put caps on claims from medical malpractice which would limit the amount of compensation the victim would receive.
+Well, as Virginia (VA) medical malpractice lawyers we know that the state and many others have laws that put caps on claims from medical malpractice which would limit the amount of compensation the victim would receive.

 There are additional remedies available to a victim of elder abuse that are not available to a victim of medical malpractice.
 One of those is punitive damages, which are damages that exceed simple compensation and are awarded to punish the defendant.
 Another reason is that in many states the prevailing party in an elder abuse case can recover attorney fees, which aren’t available in medical malpractice cases.